Burrito-Bazooka/monowatch/README.md

 0:00:01.169368
 ```

-Everything else is the same.
+Everything else is the same as CLI usage, shown above.
 Here, we trigger KeyboardInterrupt twice:

 ```python
 0:00:04.817535^C